University of Technology Sydney

 Assessment Task 1 Part A Concept Design

 A minimum of three 3 x A3 concept boards are required for this presentation.
 You will be required to demonstrate an ability to communicate your design intent through annotated orthographic and perspective drawings.
 Only hand drawn images, diagrams and text are allowed for this assessment task.
 The use of computers for graphic or text elements is not allowed.
 Boards are to be A3 size and printed ready for pin-up on the due date.
-Online class will have provide a single PDF (with 3 pages) ready to share in studio.
-Everyone to upload a soft copy onto Canvas before midnight August 30.
+Everyone to upload a soft copy, single PDF (with 3 pages) onto Canvas before midnight August 28.
 Maximum file size 10Mb.
 DUE week 4.

 Assessment Task 1 Part B Sketch Model

 A 1:1 sketch model is required for this assessment task.
 Sketch models are to be made from paper, card, foam-core or foam, the use of other materials is allowed only after consultation with the lecturer.
 Upon completion of the model, photograph all six sides.
 Place your images onto a single page in accordance with third angle projection.
 On the second page include some perspective and context shots of your sketch model.
 Face-to-face classses will be required to present their sketch model in studio.
-Online class to have a minimum 2-page PDF file ready to share in studio.
-Everyone to upload a soft copy onto Canvas before midnight September 6.
+Everyone to upload a soft copy, minimum 2-page PDF onto Canvas before midnight September 4.
 Maximum file size 5Mb.
 DUE week 5.

 Assessment Task 1 Part C Appearance Model

 Each student will be given exclusive access to the DAB Fabrication Workshop for one day during Week 7 and are encouraged to make use of these facilities and workshop staff expertise.
 There may be opportunity to access workshop in week 6, but this will require students to make their own bookings via the DAB booking system.
 The brief asks for a ‘appearance model’, which implies a representation of the final design and not a manufactured item.
 You are encouraged to use ureol as the main material to construct your model along with other materials available in the workshop.
 You should strive to complete the model to a high standard with the application of paint and graphics.
-For face-to-face classes, bring your final model to studio wrapped in protective material inside a small container.
-Prior to submitting your Appearance Model photograph your model from all six sides and create a PDF document as per Assessment Task 1 Part B. For everyone upload a softcopy of this document to Canvas before midnight October 4.
+Prior to submitting your Appearance Model photograph your model from all six sides and create a PDF document as per Assessment Task 1 Part B. Upload a softcopy of this document to Canvas before midnight September 25.
 This is a hand-in only, no presentation is necessary for this class.
 Due week 8.

 NOTE: Take photos of your model prior to submitting, you will need these for your final presentation.